 The town has a well-developed accommodation sector with over 1500 places to meet the needs of business people and tourists alike, in hotels, boarding houses, or private accommodation.
 The largest leisure facility in the town is provided by Mrongovia Hotel, which boasts its newly opened water recreation complex, Resort & Spa.
 The availability of food and drink is good, with a wide choice that includes everything from bars and fish & chip shops to pizzerias and restaurants.

 Although a relatively small town, Mragowo is recognised nationwide and abroad for its festivals.
 The town hosts events like the Mazurska Noc Kabaretowa, Piknik Country and Festiwal Kultury Kresowej, to mention just a few.

-Mragowo is a picture-postcard town lying in the heart of the Warmian-Masurian Voivodship, sandwiched between the lakes of Czos and Juno.
+Mragowo is a picture-postcard town lying in the heart of the Warmian-Masurian Voivodship, about 60 km from Olsztyn, sandwiched between the lakes of Czos and Juno.
 It is the capital of the region’s lake district, whose landscape was shaped during the last glacial period and is variegated by postglacial channel lakes.
 The Krutynia and Dajna rivers provide one of the most picturesque kayak routes in Europe, while the south-eastern district belongs to the Masurian Landscape Park and has a large number of beech trees, some of which are over 140 years old.

 The first written record of the town was as a small settlement near a castle of the Teutonic Knights and dates from 1338.
 Granted a town charter by Commander Jan von Sayn in 1404-1407, Mragowo remained outside Poland until the end of World War II.
 Destroyed and rebuilt many times between the 16th and 19th centuries, Mragowo was spared during World War II, a circumstance that helped the town to grow and develop into an important local tourist centre.